 Stop mode Connected clients Backup being executed using the command Smart mode (1) Waits for all connected clients to be disconnected.
 Waits for backups being executed using the command to finish.
 Fast mode Rolls back all transactions being executed and forcibly disconnects clients.
 Terminates backups being executed using the command.
-Immediate mode All server processes are terminated immedia instance is started. tely.
-Crash recovery is executed the next time the
+Immediate mode All server processes are terminated immediately.
+Crash recovery is executed the next time the instance is started.